'You Have Dark Skin And You Are Beautiful': The Long Fight Against Skin Bleaching

 The FDA classifies skin whitening creams as both a cosmetic and a drug.
 According to FDA spokesperson Peter Cassell, the "use of mercury in skin-bleaching preparations and other cosmetics, with few exceptions has been prohibited in the U.S." since 1973.

-"The FDA has been aware of mercury as a potential allergen, skin irritant and neurotoxin for decades," says Cassell.
+"The FDA has been aware of mercury as a potential allergen, skin irritant and neurotoxin for decades," Cassell says.

 The seven Somali women Adawe interviewed for her study reported mixing several different creams into one concoction and storing it in the refrigerator.
 Some slathered the cream mixture over their bodies multiple times a day, even while pregnant or breastfeeding.
 These findings alarmed Adawe.
 The possibility that children or developing babies could potentially ingest mercury through breast milk or contaminated food or water was especially concerning.